 TAMARA: My story inspirations come from many places, but the initial spark usually stems from something I’m curious about and want to better understand.
 Like many writers, crafting a story helps me put my head around the big stuff.
 I write to figure out what I think.
 I write because I have something to say, but I’m not quite sure how to say it until I put it on paper.
 Over the years, the stories I’ve read and loved most have been the ones that opened my mind, taught me something new about myself, inspired me to act… made me think.
 I became an author in hopes of writing stories that do the same for others.

 SABEENA: Tamara, are the stories you write in any way inspired by your own life experiences?
 And are the characters also written based on any people you know…

 TAMARA: In every one of my books, I’ve pulled in pieces of my own life experiences and, to some degree, character traits based on people I know and love.
 But Little Do We Know is more inspired by personal events than anything I’ve written before.
 I’ve known three people who have had near-death experiences, and I’ve always been fascinated by how their stories are similar yet so different.
 Another one of the characters is holding a secret throughout the novel, and that storyline was based on something that happened to me in my early twenties.
 A third character goes on a quest to better understand her faith, which was inspired by a similar quest of my own.
-At first, I wasn’t sure these three events would fit together in one story, but in my own life they were all interconnected.
+At first, I wasn’t sure these three event space rentals would fit together in one story, but in my own life they were all interconnected.
 Collectively, they taught me something important about myself, helped me find my voice, and opened my mind.
 The experience felt important to share when I began writing this novel in 2014.
 Today, in an environment more focused on dividing us because of who we are and what we believe than uniting us as human beings, it feels even more important.